 Don’t worry who the bands will be: it will be great anyway.
 History suggests someone who were big in the 90’s and a cult hip hop outfit followed by a local hero rounding out the weekend.

 The clubhouse parties continues through Sunday night until Monday morning, but you are not contractually obligated to do likewise.

 An easy and affordable way to see Prague and get a sense of the place as the locals experience it, I have lost count of how many Mystic Cups I have been to and wholeheartedly enjoyed every one.

 My tip is to check in at Mystic late-ish Friday for a quick one (two) and see who is around before doing whatever takes your fancy in the nearby Florenc/ Karlin district where there are an abundance of decent restaurants and bars.

 Saturday get to the park for late afternoon and make a session of it.

 Sunday, stay for the finals and then hightail it into town for Sunday evening in the city to wind down.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Prague, Czech Republic using the map below!